Compare Google ADK and LangChain side by side. Both are tools in the Agent Frameworks category.

 Key criteria to evaluate when comparing Agent Frameworks solutions:

-LangChain is the most widely adopted framework for building LLM-powered applications and AI agents.
-It provides abstractions for chains, agents, tools, memory, and retrieval that make it easy to compose complex AI systems.
-LangGraph, its agent orchestration layer, enables building stateful, multi-actor workflows with human-in-the-loop capabilities.
-LangSmith provides tracing, evaluation, and monitoring.
-The LangChain ecosystem is the largest in the AI application development space.
+LangChain is the most widely adopted framework for building LLM-powered applications and AI agents, founded in 2022 by Harrison Chase.
+The company provides an open-source Python and TypeScript framework with abstractions for chains, agents, tools, memory, and retrieval that make it easy to compose complex AI systems.

 Developer frameworks and SDKs for building autonomous AI agents with tool use, planning, multi-step reasoning, and orchestration capabilities.